instructure/instructure-ui/packages/ui-tree-browser/src/TreeBrowser/README.md

 render(<Example/>)
 ```

-### Change the order of appearance of items and collection
+### Change the order of appearance of items and collections

 By default, the order of collections and items depend on the order of `collections` and `items` array.
 We can override it by providing a `sortOrder` comparison function.